Infinity Labradors

 Price

-“Price includes AKC and microchip registrations, in addition to a go-home packet for each puppy.
-Prospective owners are asked to provide a 1st and/or 2nd preference choice at time of deposit.
-Deposits are refunded should the breeder not have a puppy available of the preferred color/sex.”
+"Price includes AKC and microchip registrations, in addition to a go-home packet for each puppy.
+Prospective owners are asked to provide a 1st/2nd preference of color/gender at time of deposit.
+Deposits are refunded should the breeder not have a puppy available of the preferred color/gender."

 Contract & health guarantee